jasonm23/onlisp-markdown/onlisp.md

 them for u of 0 or 1, because if u = 0 they will yield the ﬁrst endpoint (x 0 , y0 ), and
 if u = 1 they will yield the second endpoint (x 3 , y3 ).

-An obvious optimization is to make n ﬁxed, calculate the powers of u before- hand, and store them in an (n−1) × 3 array.
+An obvious optimization is to make n ﬁxed, calculate the powers of u beforehand, and store them in an (n−1) × 3 array.
 By deﬁning the curve-generator as a macro, we can do even better.
 If n is known at expansion-time, the program could simply expand into n line-drawing commands.
 The precomputed powers of u, instead of being stored in an array, could be inserted as literal values right into